 This period is also the coolest, though it is not cold.
 Daytime temperatures are mostly around 20-250 C. Some days are warmer and some may be slightly cooler.
 This suits all those people who may not enjoy the hot African summer temperatures.

 At restaurants etc. it is recommend to tip 10-15% of the total amount.
-Airport and hotel porters normally get about R20 pr. bag.
+Airport and hotel porters normally get about 20 Rand pr. bag.
+For the driver/guide on a roundtrip the average is 50-75 Rand per person per day.

 Malaria prophylactics are recommended for travel to the area in and around Kruger Park.
 It is highly recommended to get information and professional advice from your own Medical practitioner.